-Unemployment in Ribble Valley is 3.49%, which is well below the north west and national figure of 8%.
-This is an increase of 2% since the last AMR was published in 2013.
-Data from NOMIS also shows that in January 2014, 1.1% of the borough's population were claiming Job Seekers Allowance (compared with 3% nationally or 3.4% in the North West).
+Unemployment in Ribble Valley is 1.47%, which is well below the north west and national figure of 7.8%.
+This is a reduction of nearly 2% since the last AMR was published in 2011.
+Data from NOMIS also shows that in February 2013, 1.4% of the borough's population were claiming Job Seekers Allowance (compared with 3.9% nationally).